Yafeng-Cheng/udacity_rl/project_1/README.md

 ## Getting Started

 Install the Unity Machine Learning Agents (ML-Agents) v0.4 to run the project notebook.
 The details of the enviorenment installation can be found from https://github.com/Unity-Technologies/ml-agents.
+To set up the enviorenment in local machine, follow the following link: https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started-with-Balance-Ball.md.

 ## Instructions